 Discuss the holiday schedule with your co-parent in advance.
 Offer to compromise on scheduling changes when possible.

 Exclude “triggering” family members from possession exchanges.
 For example, if you know your mother and co-parent have a strained relationship, do not bring your mother with you when you are picking up your child.

 Coordinate gifts and presents.
 This will help ensure there are no duplicate gifts or gifts that cause behavioral issues for the other parent.

 Discuss happy transitions.
 For example, if you know your child will be very tired after an activity at your house, let your co-parent know so that they may plan bedtime at their house accordingly.

 How can I make the holidays better for my children when I am divorced?

 Like many parents, you may be worried your divorce will have a negative impact on the holiday season for your child.
 This is entirely not true.
 Your child can have many magical holiday memories so long as you focus on putting your child first.
 Below are some ways to help improve the holiday seasons for your child:

-- Plan a new unique tradition.
-Start a yearly gingerbread house decorating contest or a Hallmark Movie marathon filled with popcorn and games.
+Plan a new unique tradition.
+Start a yearly gingerbread house decorating contest or schedule a Hallmark Movie marathon filled with popcorn and games.
 New traditions mean new memories, which will help your child focus less on the changes from divorce.

-- Normalize New.
+Normalize New.
 Start talking to your child about the new holiday schedule as soon as possible.
 Tell your child that you are so excited for them to spend time with their other parent.
 Help them begin to feel that their new schedule is as “normal” as what the holidays used to look like.

-If you would like more information about Child Custody, Standard Possession Orders in Texas, or want to learn how to create a road map for successful co-parenting during the holidays, please contact Caroline Galloway or a GoransonBain Ausley lawyer here.
+If you would like more information about Child Custody, Standard Possession Orders in Texas, or want to learn how to create a road map for successful co-parenting during the holidays, please contact Chandler Winslow at (214)373 7676.